isc-projects/kea/doc/sphinx/man/kea-admin.8.rst

       Conducts a database schema upgrade.
 This is useful when upgrading Kea.

    ``lease-dump``
       Dumps the contents of the lease database (for MySQL or PostgreSQL backends) to a CSV (comma-separated values) text file.
 (Support for the Cassandra backend has been deprecated.)
       The first line of the file contains the column names.
+This can be used as a way to switch from a database backend to a memfile backend.
-This is meant to be used as a diagnostic tool, so it provides a portable, human-readable form of the lease data.
+      Alternatively, it can be used as a diagnostic tool, so it provides a portable form of the lease data.

    ``stats-recount``
       Recounts lease statistics for a MySQL or PostgreSQL database.